Gerob59/git-repository/semaine-7/19-decembre-2022/QCM-SCRUM.md

 - Immediately after the conclusion of the previous Sprint.

+40. Scrum Team consists of the following:

+- Developers
+- Scrum Master
+- Product Owner

+41. What is the function or purpose of Management in Scrum?

+- Support the Product Owner with insights and information into high value product and system capabilities.
+Support the Scrum Master to encourage organizational change that fosters empiricism, self-management, bottom-up intelligence, and intelligent product delivery.

+42. The timebox for the Sprint Planning event is?

+- 8 hours for a monthly Sprint.
+For shorter Sprints it is usually shorter.

 # Scrum developer open

 1. When is a system's architecture decided?